n3nx/opencl-rs/README.md

 This library is intended to support future version of OpenCL while maintaining long term support for Rust.

-By **Long Term Support**, we commit to fix bugs and to maintain proper functionality of this library over the years.
-We also plan to create several milestones for this project to have sustainable development over long period of time.
+By **Long Term Support**, we commit to fix bugs and to _actively maintain_ proper functionality of this library over the years.
+We also plan to create several milestones for this project to have _sustainable development_ over long period of time.

 ## Features